sandersonb/firehose-nodejs-starter/README.md

 ### Setup client

 Copy the contents of the `client` directory inside the webroot of a running webserver.
 This can be Apache, nginx, or any other webserver.
 The only requirements are that your browser is able to create an http connection and negotiate a websocket with the running node server.
-Load `index.html` in your browser.
+Once the code is there, load `index.html` in your browser.

 You should see a very basic table of data containing a count of browser types that have visited your site.
 If you see no errors but aren't getting data, add some more logging (`console.log`) to `server.js`.